Evans Butte (Grand Canyon): Richard Tranter Evans

 Evans Butte was named after Richard Tranter Evans (1881–1966), U.S. Geological Survey senior topographic engineer from 1899 to 1951, who surveyed and mapped this area of the Grand Canyon in 1904.
 In the course of his mapping, this cartographer bestowed several nearby geographical features with an Arthurian legend naming theme, e.g. King Arthur Castle, Guinevere Castle, Elaine Castle, Merlin Abyss, Gawain Abyss, Bedivere Point, Lancelot Point, and Galahad Point.
 Richard T. Evans was a protégé of François E. Matthes.
 Evans completed 107 topographic mapping assignments, which included several national park areas.
 He drew the first topographic maps of Pikes Peak, the Grand Canyon, and Salt Lake City.
 He was the acting superintendent of Zion National Park from 1925 to 1926, and superintendent of Hawaii National Park from 1927 to 1928.
 He was a member of the Cosmos Club, The Explorers Club, American Society of Civil Engineers, and a Member Emeritus of American Society for Photogrammetry.
-This geographical feature's name was officially adopted in 1969 by the U.S. Board on Geographic Names.
+This geographical feature's toponym was officially adopted in 1969 by the U.S. Board on Geographic Names.